UMSATS/soti/soti-cli/README.md

 No arguments are required.

+## Linux & MacOS instructions
+Accessing the serial port is sometimes restricted to the super user.

+Therefore, to run the program, run `sudo python3 .\soti.py` or `sudo python .\soti.py`.

 ## Specify port
 The CLI will prompt you to enter a serial port to read to and write from.